Hamed99Khosravi/Binary-Genetic-algorithm-for-feature-selection-with-python/README.md

 One of the most advanced algorithms for feature selection is the genetic algorithm.

 Here you can use the code for binary genetic algorithm in python .
 The explanation is provided ,too .
+Furthermore, you are offered to realize whether the feature selection has helped you .
+You can compare the AIC(the formula is provided in the code) of your certain model with and without feature selection.